 Getting There: Several direct, short and inexpensive flights connect Indian cities to Colombo, the Sri Lankan capital.

 Best Time to Visit: December to March and May to September.
-Greatly depends upon regional factors.
+It greatly depends upon regional factors.

 Where to go: